splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 .. meta::
    :description: Learn how to use index tags to create Troubleshooting MetricSets that help you troubleshoot services with Splunk Observability Cloud.

-Because Splunk APM offers full-fidelity tracing, which captures every span from every trace, you can use span tags or processes to break down services and inter-service calls along trace characteristics or attributes.
+Use span tags or processes to break down services and inter-service calls along trace characteristics or attributes.
 To get additional value from a span tag or process, a Splunk APM administrator can run an action known as indexing, which activates additional analysis of the indexed span tag or process.
 One benefit of indexing is to get aggregated metrics, called MetricSets, across all spans that contain a specified indexed tag or process.

 What are MetricSets?
 =========================

-MetricSets are metric time series you can use to track the performance of specific metrics over time.
-To help you analyze your service performance, APM provides 2 kinds of MetricSets: Troubleshooting MetricSets and Monitoring MetricSets.
-Troubleshooting MetricSets are for high-cardinality troubleshooting while Monitoring MetricSets use the Infrastructure Monitoring platform for real-time monitoring and alerting.
+MetricSets are metric time series (MTS) you can use to track the performance of specific metrics over time.
+To help you analyze your service performance, APM provides 2 categories of MetricSets: Troubleshooting MetricSets (TMS) and Monitoring MetricSets (MMS).
+Use Troubleshooting MetricSets for high-cardinality troubleshooting.
+Use Monitoring MetricSets used for real-time monitoring and alerting.

 APM provides a collection of MetricSets by default.
-You can also index additional span tags or processes to generate additional Troubleshooting MetricSets and optionally add custom dimensionalized Monitoring MetricSets.
+You can also index additional span tags or processes to generate additional TMS and, as part of the indexing process, you can opt to create custom dimensionalized Monitoring MetricSets (MMS).
 See :ref:`apm-MetricSets` for an overview of the types of MetricSets in APM and a list of the MetricSets available by default.

 Use this topic to learn how to index a span tag or process to generate Troubleshooting MetricSets.
 See :ref:`cmms` to learn how to add custom dimensionalized Monitoring MetricSets.